NinaTolfersheimer/NinaTolfersheimer.github.io/README.md

 # About me
 I'm a hobby programmer from beautiful Baden-Württemberg, Europe.
-While my main languages are Python and C++, I also work (or have worked) with the following languages and concepts:
+While my main languages are Python and C, I also work (or have worked) with the following languages and concepts:
-* C
+* C++
 * Scratch
 * HTML/CSS/JavaScript
 * App Inventor